meshcloud/meshcloud-docs/docs/meshcloud.project.md

 Project roles grant users a configured set of permissions in cloud platforms used by the project.
 Project roles can be configured according to exisiting requirements or policies, by default the following roles are used:

-- Project Reader: A read-only user, like a controller or similar.
+- **Project Reader**: A read-only user, like a controller or similar.
-- Project User: A default user, like a developer, who can manage resources in the cloud platform.
+- **Project User**: A default user, like a developer, who can manage resources in the cloud platform.
-- Project Admin: An admin user, who can also change configurations of the project in the cloud platform.
+- **Project Admin**: An admin user, who can also change configurations of the project in the cloud platform.

 ### Update Project Role